Advancement, Graduation & Dismissal

 - Persistently poor academic performance where repetition is deemed in the best interest of the student.

-- Students must meet all requirements for the degree of Doctor of Medicine within six calendar years.
-This includes leaves of absence but excludes time spent in pursuit of a combined degree.
+Students must meet all requirements for the degree of Doctor of Medicine within six years from their matriculation date, including leaves of absence but excluding time spent in pursuit of a UMSOM combined degree.
 The Advancement Committee in coordination with the Office of Student Affairs may recommend that the Chief Academic Officer (CAO) grant an exception to this limit.
-If a student requires more than three years to complete the pre-clerkship phase of the curriculum or more than three years to complete the clinical portion of the curriculum, the Advancement Committee must review the student’s complete record and must tender a recommendation to the CAO as to whether the student will be allowed to continue in medical school.
+If a student requires more than three years to complete the Pre-Clerkship Phase of the curriculum or more than three years to complete the clinical portion of the curriculum, the Advancement Committee must review the student’s complete record and must tender a recommendation to the CAO as to whether the student will be allowed to continue in medical school.

 Students must meet the following requirements for graduation.